mongodb/mongo/src/mongo/db/repl/README.md

 name.
 Otherwise it sends an error.

-The receiving node's `TopologyCoordinator` updates the last time it received a heartbeat from the sending node for liveness checking in its `MemberHeartbeatData` list.
+The receiving node's `TopologyCoordinator` updates the last time it received a heartbeat from the sending node for liveness checking in its `MemberData` list.

 If the sending node's config is newer than the receiving node's, then the receiving node schedules a heartbeat to get the config.
-The receiving node's `ReplicationCoordinator` also updates its `SlaveInfo` with the last update from the sending node and marks it as being up.
+The receiving node's `TopologyCoordinator` also updates its `MemberData` with the last update from the sending node and marks it as being up.
 See more details on config propagation via heartbeats in the [Reconfiguration](#Reconfiguration) section.

 It then creates a `ReplSetHeartbeatResponse` object.
 This includes: